-- Restricting players’ wages to more affordable levels will make players easier to sell, thus helping you to make a profit from them at the right time, either when they reach their peak, when you decide to cash in on them rather than meet their increased contract demands, or simply when there is a high level of interest in a player.
+- Restricting players’ wages to more affordable levels will make players easier to sell, thus helping you to make a profit from them at an appropriate point, either when or soon after they reach their peak, when you cannot meet their increased contract demands, or simply when there is a high level of interest from other clubs.

-- It will keep your finances healthy, ultimately enabling you to spend money elsewhere, such as on facility improvements or on transfers.
+- It will keep your finances healthy and controlled, ultimately enabling you to spend money elsewhere, such as on facility improvements or transfers.

 Setting a Wage Structure

-As outlined in the Squad Building guide, your first team squad should ideally be comprised of four to five key players, six to seven first team and nine to eleven rotation and lower.
-As well as making it easier to give players a sufficient number of matches during the season, having three different squad status “groups” set up in this way forms a good basis for implementing a wage structure based on squad statuses.
+As discussed in the Squad Building guide, a possible composition for your senior squad might be four to five key players, six to seven first team and eleven rotation and lower.
+As well as making it easier to give players a sufficient number of matches during the season, having three different squad status groups set up in this way forms a good basis for implementing a wage structure based on squad statuses.

-Players in your reserve and youth teams should only account for up to 10% of your total wage budget, after deducting any wages being paid by clubs who have loaned players.
-If you believe that your finances are healthy enough to use up all of the wage budget set by your Board, then this leaves about 90% of your budget to be allocated to the first team squad, among each of the three groups described above.
-The easiest way to do this if you have the above setup is to allow each group to share approximately equal amounts, meaning that they will each account for 30% of your total wage budget.
+Players in your under 21 and under 18 squads should only account for up to 10% of your total wage budget, after deducting any wages being paid by clubs who have loaned players.
+If you believe that your finances are healthy enough to use up all of the wage budget set by the board, then this leaves about 90% of your budget to be allocated to your senior squad among each of the three groups described above.
+The easiest way to do this is to allow each group to share approximately equal amounts, meaning that they will each account for about 30% of your total wage budget.

 Reviewing Your Wage Structure

-At the end of each season you should review your squad for any players who have underperformed and not justified their squad status and wage.
-Such players may need to be sold on in order to ensure that you continue to only pay players what they are worth to the team.
-Also, any players who have seen their place in the team taken by someone else or who are physically in decline may need to be sold if you are unable to offer them lower wages with a lesser squad status.
+To stay in control of your wage structure you should review your squad at the end of each season for any players who have underperformed and not justified their squad status and wage.
+Such players may need to be sold on to ensure that you continue to only pay players what they are worth to the team.
+Also, any players who have had their place in your team taken by someone else or who have passed their natural peak and are in decline may need to be sold if you are unable to offer them lower wages with a lower squad status.

-In addition, unless you manage a top team, it will be necessary to review your wage structure as your team progresses and improves.
+In addition, unless you manage an established top team, it will be necessary to revise your wage structure as your team progresses and improves.
 For example, if your team has just been promoted then you will probably need to pay higher wages in order to attract better players and compete at a higher standard.
 Similarly, if you are expecting to have to play more fixtures during the next season, for instance after qualifying for European competition, you might need to bring in more players to the squad and so will need to spend more on wages.
-As long as your club continues to perform well though, this success should pay for any reasonable increases in wage spending.
+As long as your club continues to perform well though, the extra income should pay for any reasonable increases in wage spending.